samplemaker/freefem_matlab_octave_plot/README.md

 ## Basic Theory

-A FEM mesh is describing a CAD object or any other type of spatial geometry.
+The purpose of a FEM mesh is to describe a spatial object which can be defined by a CAD object for example.
 A FEM mesh is built from mesh elements.
 Mesh elements have the shape of a triangle or rectangle, can vary in size and the nodes (vertices) are not necessarily bound to a rectangular grid.
-If we look at a meshed object the surface may be colored according to a PDE solution which - for the sake of simplicity - shall be given at the mesh nodes.
-Finally parts of the object may be obscured depending on the point of view.<br>
+If we look at a meshed object the surface may be colored according to the solution of a PDE which - for the sake of simplicity - shall be given at the mesh nodes only.
+Finally parts of the FEM mesh may be obscured depending on the point of view.<br>
 At the other hand the `patch()` command which is built into Matlab&copy; and Octave renders a set of polygons (=facets, patches).
 The patch drawing primitives are defined by a color value and the spatial coordinates at the polygon vertices.
-We now can associate these drawing primitives with FEM mesh elements and looking towards a plot implementation all the conditions previously stated are fulfilled automatically.<br>
+We can associate these drawing primitives with FEM mesh elements and looking towards a plot implementation all the prerequisites stated will be met automatically.<br>
-In the current implementation the mesh data (the PDE solution at the mesh nodes and the nodal coordinates) have to be written to a text file via the FreeFem++ script.
-In order to plot the problem with the `patch()` command this file is parsed and processed by the `ffmatlib` library.
-Basically, the `ffmatlib` library splits and rearranges the continuous vertice data, as `patch()` expects its input data to be clustered patch-wise.
+In the current implementation the mesh data (i.e. the PDE solution at the mesh nodes and the nodal coordinates) has to be written to a text file via the FreeFem++ script.
+In order to plot the problem with the `patch()` command this file must be parsed and processed by the `ffmatlib` library.
+Basically, the `ffmatlib` library splits and rearranges the continuous vertice data because `patch()` expects its input data to be clustered patch-wise.
 A detailed documentation of the `patch()` command can be found at [1](https://de.mathworks.com/help/matlab/ref/patch.html), [2](https://de.mathworks.com/help/matlab/visualize/introduction-to-patch-objects.html) and [3](https://de.mathworks.com/help/matlab/creating_plots/how-patch-data-relates-to-a-colormap.html).

 ![](https://raw.githubusercontent.com/samplemaker/freefem_matlab_octave_plot/public/screenshots/3dsurf_10.png)